usergitfaazi/Awesome-NestJS-cheatsheet/README.md

 * **Providers vs Exports**
   `providers` are local to the module.
-  To reuse elsewhere, add to `exports` and import the module there.
+  To reuse elsewhere, add to `exports` and import that module where needed.

 * **Middleware vs Interceptor**
-  Middleware runs before the route handler at the framework level (raw req/res).
+  Middleware runs before route handler at framework level (raw req/res).
-  Interceptor wraps handler execution (can map/transform responses, measure timing, cache).
+  Interceptor wraps handler execution (transform/measure/cache).

 * **Circular deps**
   Use `forwardRef` as a stopgap.
-Prefer extracting shared logic into a separate module to break the cycle cleanly.
+Prefer extracting shared logic into a separate module to break the cycle.

 * **`unique` + `nullable` (emails)**
-  Postgres allows multiple `NULL` with a unique index.
-If you need “unique when present,” it’s fine to use `nullable: true` + `unique`.
+  Postgres allows multiple `NULL` rows under a unique index.
+“Unique when present” is fine with `nullable: true` + `unique`.

 ---